wp-plugins/xili-dictionary/readme.txt

 © 2009-2015 MS - dev.xiligroup.com

 == Changelog ==
+= 2.11.1 (2015-05-15) =
+* fixes import terms from comment-template.php and now try to add default translations (msgstr) for imported term (msgid).
+* if you switch language of dashboard is other than in en_US, then the import process of sources msgid will try to import translations of chosen language.
+* fixes in multisite mode (edit-tags screen)
+* tested WP 4.2.2
 = 2.11.0 (2015-04-21) =
 * now able to import msgid from sources (theme, plugin) only in .pot file
 * tested WP 4.2